frankox/pack-ex/DEPLOYMENT.md

 # PackEx Deployment Guide

-This guide will help you deploy your PackEx application with Neon PostgreSQL and Google Drive storage using service account authentication.
+This guide will help you deploy your PackEx application with Neon PostgreSQL and UploadThing for file storage.

 ## Database Configuration